ArkhamCookie/firefox-theme-api/themes/bright-sky/README.md

 # Bright Sky

-A simple static theme used to learn the basics of Firefox themes.
+A too bright simple static theme used to learn the basics of Firefox themes.

 ## Images Used